 William Sherley Williams was born in what was then the North Carolina territory in 1787, six years after the end of the American Revolution and two years before the new American government would ratify North Carolina’s statehood.

 Williams family history reports that his father, Joseph Williams, served during the American revolutionary war as a private in the North Carolina militia at Fort White Oak in Rutherford County.
 He married Sarah Musick in 1777.
 That same year, he suffered a leg wound from which he never recovered and was at some later point awarded 274 acres for his service.
 It was there that “Old Bill” and his three brothers were born, the first of nine children, and spent their early childhood.
-North Carolina at that time was a frontier area and the descendents of British colonists there fought the Cherokee and other native peoples for their territory.
+North Carolina at that time was a frontier area.
+The descendants of British colonists there fought the Cherokee and other native peoples for their territory.

 When Bill Williams was eight years old, Joseph Williams was invited by the lieutenant governor of New Spain, Zenon Trudeau, to settle in what is now Missouri, as Trudeau would later invite other settlers, including Daniel Boone.
 The Williams left the newly-minted United States behind and within a year had established their new farm on the south bank of the Missouri River, near what is now the city of St Louis.
 At that time, St. Louis was basically no more than a trading post and as yet sparsely settled by Europeans.
 The Osage, Shawnee, Delaware and other native peoples lived in the area.
 Bill and his siblings grew up with native children and hunting game in the wilderness around them to feed their family, and it was during this time that Bill began to learn the skills that would make him famous later in life: languages, hunting and trapping.